Integrated Pest Management (IPM): Finding a Better Way

 IPM uses extensive knowledge about pests, such as infestation thresholds, life histories, environmental requirements, and natural enemies to complement and facilitate biological and other natural control of pests.

-Currently, the City is in the process of developing an Integrated Pest Management Policy.
+The City recently developed an Integrated Pest Management Policy.
 The purpose of the policy is to promote environmentally sensitive management of pests and vegetation across Sammamish and ensure City operations and contracted services prioritize environmentally sensitive pest management, while also addressing public health, safety, economic, and aesthetics requirements.

 HOW TO GET INVOLVED

 The City welcomes community partners to join our efforts to reduce chemical pesticide use and promote environmental health.
-Check back in late Spring 2018 for opportunities to get involved or contact Lisa Werre at firstname.lastname@example.org.
+Contact Lisa Werre at email@example.com.

 King County Facility Integrated Pest Management: Resources for understanding IPM in King County